 Gliomatosis Cerebri (GC) is an extraordinary uncommon brain cancer, impossible to remove or treat.
 It is an aggressive strain of brain cancer that typically affects children, teenagers and young adults.
 The prognosis for the disease is poor and has remained the same over the past few decades.

-But Vidhu and Somnath believe that “research will certainly defeat cancer”.
+It was Rudy’s compassion and care for others that inspired Vidhu and Somnath to help other young adults with brain cancer.
+They believe that “research will certainly defeat cancer”.